 The Company has a number of outstanding warrants and options which, if exercised and/or converted could have a material dilutive effect on existing Shareholders.
-The Placing will also have a material dilutive effect on existing Shareholders
+The Subscription will also have a material dilutive effect on existing Shareholders

-The Company has issued and has outstanding 70,543,461 warrants in connection with previous fundraisings to acquire Ordinary Shares, exercisable at a price of 3 pence per share.
-The Company also has outstanding 15,672,336 options, each entitling the holder to acquire one Ordinary Share at prices of between 1.5 pence and 4 pence per Ordinary Share.
-The Placing will involve the issue of further 43,333,334 2022 Placing Warrants and 2,600,000 2022 Adviser Warrants with an exercise price of 3 pence (of which the 2022 Placing Warrants will be issued to placees in the Placing and the 2,600,000 2022 Adviser Warrants will be issued to the Joint Brokers (SI Capital, Peterhouse Capital, Shard Capital and Taylor Collison).
+The Company has issued and has outstanding 126,743,334 warrants in connection with previous fundraisings to acquire Ordinary Shares, exercisable at a prices of between 2 and 3 pence per share and will issue an additional 22,000,000 warrants in connection with the Subscription, and 932,000 warrants to its joint brokers, all with an exercise price of 2 pence per share.
+The Company also has outstanding 15,000,000 options, each entitling the holder to acquire one Ordinary Share at prices of between 1.5 pence and 4 pence per Ordinary Share.
 The combined dilutive effect of the exercise of all convertible instruments would have a material dilutive effect upon existing Shareholders and may impact both the future Ordinary Share price and the ability to attract new investors or sources of equity to invest in the Company.
-If all outstanding warrants and options were exercised, Shareholders would suffer significant dilution and the resultant 132,149,131 Ordinary Shares would represent 20.49% of the Enlarged Issued Share Capital.
+If all outstanding warrants and options were exercised, Shareholders would suffer significant dilution and the resultant 164,675,334 Ordinary Shares would represent 24.71% of the Enlarged Issued Share Capital.